basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 at least 5.
 More on why we make this recommendation can be found in [[Fault Tolerance|Managing Strong Consistency#Fault-Tolerance]].

-## Object Context
+## Causal Context

 Riak uses [[causal context]] to determine the causal history of objects.
 In versions of Riak prior to 2.0, [[vector clocks|Causal Context#Vector-Clocks]] were used to provide objects with causal context metadata.
-In Riak versions 2.0 and later, there is an option to use [[dotted version vectors]], which function much like vector clocks from the standpoint of clients, but with important advantages over vector clocks.
+In Riak versions 2.0 and later there is an option to use [[dotted version vectors]], which function much like vector clocks from the standpoint of clients, but with important advantages over vector clocks.